Sure. You can do that: just copy everything. It certainly provides a level of protection, and it’s significantly better than doing nothing at all.

 - Your system drive is either backed up using a backup program, or you plan on reinstalling the operating system and all applications from scratch in the case of a catastrophic failure.

 It’s a completely valid way to back up as long as you know it’s sufficient for your situation.
 It’s important to realize that for many people, a complete reinstall would mean a couple of days of lost work, whereas a backup program could have taken care of it in an hour or so.

 And that brings me to my final point about using copy operations as backups: restoration.

 Restoring your copied files

-As we’ve seen, a “reverse copy” of the original example, of D: back to C: would not restore your system.
+As we’ve seen from our original example, a “reverse copy” of the backup on F: back to C: would not restore your system.
 Certain critical files, such as the registry, would be missing.
-Your “restored” drive won’t boot.
-You can recover data files reliably, and perhaps some other files, but that’s about it.
-It won’t be nearly enough to restore your entire system.
+Your “restored” drive would not be able to boot.
+You can recover data files from your backup, and perhaps some other files, but that’s about it.
+It won’t restore your entire system.

-If your intent is to back up everything, so that in the case of a failure you can simply and quickly replace a hard drive and restore everything, then a back-up program is really the only way to go.
+If your intent is to back up everything, so in the case of a failure you can simply and quickly replace a hard drive and restore everything, then a good backup program is the only way to go.

 For a complete overview of one approach to backing up properly, have a look at How to Back Up Windows 10.